 569 LS Danny running down service hall.
 (2:05:30)

-Cut to Danny running through the lobby area beside the bathrooms, into the green service hall behind the offices.
+Cut to Danny running through the lobby area, past the bathrooms, into the green service hall behind the offices.
 We hear the wind howling.
-He passes the clock which appears to read about 5:20.
+He passes the clock that appears to read about 5:20.
 He looks back as he reaches the door to Ullman's office.
-He looks to his right (our left) at the doors that would lead to the hall behind Ullman's office, then scrambles into a waiting partially open cabinet.
+He looks to his right (our left) at the doors that would lead to the hall beyond Ullman's office, then scrambles into a waiting partially open cabinet.